Chethandc2014/swagger-wiki/Annotations.md

+---
+---
+---

+# **This document is here for legacy information and refers to an old version of swagger-core.
+To use the latest, please refer to the [new guide](https://github.com/swagger-api/swagger-core/wiki/Annotations-1.5.X).**

+---
+---
+---

 # Swagger-Core Annotations

 In order to generate the Swagger documentation, swagger-core offers a set of annotations to declare and manipulate the output.
 The swagger-core output is compliant with [Swagger Specification](https://github.com/swagger-api/swagger-spec/blob/master/versions/1.2.md).
 A user is not required to be familiar with the full aspects of the Swagger Specification in order to use it, but as a reference it may answer a few questions regarding the generated output.